ac1214/course-management-software/README.md

 The icons are from Font Awesome and were converted into png files [fontawesome.com/license](https://fontawesome.com/license)

 **Maven**
-The maven build files that I have modified for this project can be found at
+The maven build files that were modified for this project can be found at
 [github.com/openjfx/samples/tree/master/IDE/IntelliJ/Modular/Maven](https://github.com/openjfx/samples/tree/master/IDE/IntelliJ/Modular/Maven)   Copyright (c) 2019, Gluon